ra/leftern/README.md

 2.  ``` cut -d ' ' -f 1 grab | cut -c6-9 > id ```

 3. Edit file 'id' to remove the first two lines, and any stations you do not care about.
+(Runs fine with all stations on any contemporary machine.)
 The left columns in 'grab' are the only key.

 4. Run massrd.